PaoloMissier/CSC8101-assignment-students-2019-20/docs/README.md

 ## Task 6: Implement the Girvan-Newman algorithm and apply it to the user graph you have created in Task 4.
 [50 marks]

 In this task you are required to analyse how the overall GN algorithm can be parallelised, at least in part, by distributing the computation over multiple workers using the MapReduce pattern.

+The input to this task is the subgraph you produced in *Task 5*, which contains the largest connected component out of the entire graph.
+If you have saved the graph to file as dataframes, you will reload it in memory now.

 _Hint_: begin by creating a representation of the graph as an adjacency list. **there is no need to use the GraphFrame representation of the graph**